Software Architecture for iTwin.js platform

 Also see Logging and ActivityIds

-iModel.js desktop applications use the Electron Framework.
-The backend architecture is the same as with iModel.js Web Apps because Electron also uses Node.js.
+iTwin.js desktop applications use the Electron Framework.
+The backend architecture is the same as with iTwin.js Web Apps because Electron also uses Node.js.
 The primary difference in the frontend architecture is that an embedded Chromium Browser replaces a standalone Web Browser.

 The following diagram compares the architecture of web, desktop, and mobile applications and shows how the goals of portability and reuse are accomplished.